iamrobinhood12345/coinmarketcap_data/README.md

 Please feel free to fork.
 If you have any questions or want more information, please email me at bshields23@gmail.com.
+Past performance is no guarantee of future returns!